Alice Johnson receives full pardon from President Trump

 Johnson had previously served 22 years of a life sentence before Trump intervened

-President Donald Trump granted a full pardon for Alice Johnson Friday, two years after he commuted the remainder of her sentence.
+President Donald Trump granted Alice Johnson a full pardon Friday, two years after he commuted the remainder of her sentence.

 Johnson, a criminal justice reform advocate, was serving a life sentence without parole for her involvement in a nonviolent federal drug case until it was commuted June 2018.
+Her story gained national attention after reality star Kim Kardashian West advocated for her release from prison.

+Since then, she has become a senior fellow with the Texas Public Policy Foundation’s Right on Crime initiative.
+The following year, Trump invited Johnson to his State of the Union address, where she received a standing ovation.

 On Friday, he went a step further, announcing that he would fully pardon her.
 “Alice was given a life sentence, and you spent about 22 years, and for something that today a lot of people wouldn't even be going to jail for,” Trump said in a press briefing.
 “I'm so proud of you, and we are giving Alice a full pardon.
 I just told her."

 Following the announcement, Pastor Robert Jeffress led a group prayer thanking the president for his work and asking for blessings for Johnson.